mongodb/mongo-ruby-driver/spec/README.md

     mongod --dbpath /tmp/mdb --setParameter enableTestCommands=1 \
       --networkMessageCompressors snappy,zlib

+## Server API

+To specify server API parameters, use the `SERVER_API` environment variable.
+The server API parameters cannot be specified via URI options.

+Both YAML and JSON syntaxes are accepted:

+    SERVER_API='{version: "1", strict: true}' rake

+    SERVER_API='{"version":"1","strict":true}' rake

+Note that the input must be valid YAML or JSON and the version number must be a string, therefore all of the following specifications are invalid:

+    SERVER_API='{version:"1",strict:true}' rake
+    SERVER_API='{version: 1}' rake
+    SERVER_API='{"version":1,"strict":true}' rake

 ## Other Options

 Generally, all URI options recognized by the driver may be set for a test run,